article 1 - the trinity

 ARTICLE 3 - THE ATONEMENT

 Christ's vicarious death on the cross paid the penalty for the sins of the whole world, but its benefits are only applicable to those who receive Jesus as personal Savior.
-Healing—body, soul and spirit—and all of God's provisions for His saints, are provided for in the atonement, but these must be appropriated.
+Healing -- body soul and spirit -- and all of God's provisions for His saints, are provided for in the atonement, but these must be appropriated.

 ARTICLE 4 - SALVATION

 The Word of God declares clearly that salvation is a free gift of God, based on the merits of the death of His Son, and is appropriated by faith.
 Salvation is affected by personal repentance, belief in the Lord Jesus (justification) and personal acceptance of Him into one's life as Lord and Savior (regeneration).
-The new life in Christ includes the privileges of adoption and inheritance in the kingdom of God's beloved Son.
+The new life in Christ includes the privileges of adoption and inheritance in the kingdom and God's beloved Son.
 Salvation is an act of free will in response to God's personal love for mankind.
 It is predestined only in the sense that God, through His omniscience, foreknew those who would choose Him.
 It is secure in the eternal, unchanging commitment of God who does not lie and is forever the same.
 Salvation should produce an active lifestyle of loving obedience and service to Jesus Christ our Savior.

 ARTICLE 5 - THE CHRISTIAN LIFE